wpilibsuite/vendor-json-repo/README.md

 To run the tests, simply run `bazel test //...`.
 Alternatively, you can run the `checker.py` tool in a standalone mode by running `bazel run //:checker -- <command line arguments from above>`

 ## Automatically creating pull requests
 If your libraries CI creates a new vendordep.json file, you can use an action contained in this repository to automatically create a pull request to add your changes.
+In order for the action to work, you must define a secret with write access to be able to create the pull request.

 Here is an example workflow: